abinit/homebrew-tap/README.md

 *Notes:*

 - *Always use the latest Homebrew version (use* `brew upgrade`*).*
-- *Bottles for all macOS versions and hardware (intel and `Mac Silicon` arm64) are not always provided.
+- *Bottles for all macOS versions and hardware (Intel and `Mac Silicon` arm64) are not always provided.
 If so, abinit will be built on the fly during installation process.
-The build only takes 6' on a Macbook M1 (2020).*
+The build only takes 5' on a Macbook M1 (2022).*
-- `abinit v8` *is still accessible via* `brew install abinit8`*.*

 > If you experience difficulties with precompiled bottles (following an update of homebrew, for example), you can force the re-compilation of abinit:
 > ```brew install --build-from-source abinit```